AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 ## ARTICLE 9 — GOVERNING LAW

-This DPA is governed by the law of the jurisdiction applicable under `TERMS-OF-SERVICE.md`.
+This DPA is governed by the law of the jurisdiction applicable under `TERMS-OF-SERVICE.md` (State of New York, United States).
 Where the Data Controller is subject to GDPR, this DPA is interpreted consistently with GDPR requirements.

 ---